 She rejoined the CSU staff in 2006 after seven seasons as an assistant at Ole Miss, from 1999-2005.
 At Ole Miss, she worked with the outfielders, pitchers, hitters and all phases of recruiting.
 She tutored numerous Ole Miss players to All-Southeastern Conference honors, and helped the Rebels to the program's first winning season since its inception in 1997.

 Prior to Ole Miss, Pendleton-Helm was at CSU for four seasons, from 1995-98.
 During her first stop in Fort Collins, she helped lead the Rams to the most successful season in program history in 1997.
 Working with outfielders and pitchers, she helped the Rams to the Western Athletic Conference championship, the school's highest national ranking (ninth) and a berth in the NCAA regional tournament.
 She coached three All-Americans in Jennifer Buford, Sarah Fredstrom and Nikki Johnson.
 Johnson still holds CSU's career records for innings pitched, wins, strikeouts, complete games and shutouts.

-Pendleton also made a significant impact on the sport of fastpitch softball, having worked for Triple Crown Sports from 1996-98.
+Pendleton-Helm has also made a significant impact on the sport of fastpitch softball, having worked for Triple Crown Sports from 1996-98.
 During that time, she successfully developed Triple Crown's fastpitch softball division, which currently hosts the largest fastpitch softball tournament in the world each June in Colorado.

-Pendleton graduated with a bachelor's degree in psychology in 1995 and is planning on pursuing her master's in counselor education at CSU.
+Pendleton-Helm graduated with a bachelor's degree in psychology in 1995 and is planning on pursuing her master's in counselor education at CSU.